hartsfield/entersoftdev/README.md

     www         A      --         33.33.3.33

-### Setting up a webserver with TLS and letsencrypt
+### Setting up a web server with TLS and letsencrypt

     # Install letsencrypt and set up a proxy server
     dnf -y install letsencrypt